Grammar and style

 - To refer to large numbers in abstract (such as thousands, millions, and billions), use a combination of words and numbers.
-Do not abbreviate numeric signifiers.
+Don't abbreviate numeric signifiers.

 Correct Incorrect 1000 1,000 14 586 14,586 1 390 680 1,390,680

-When writing version numbers for release notes, follow the example below:
+When writing version numbers for release notes, use the following example:

 - Use colons to: introduce a list inline in a sentence; introduce a bulleted or numbered list; and provide an explanation.

-- Do not use semicolons.
+- Don't use semicolons.
 Use two sentences instead.